realworldocaml/book/en/05-records.md

 - : string = "time: 2012-06-26 18:44:13.807826"
 ```

-Note that in the above, the module `Fn` provides a collection of
+(As a side note, the above is our first use of the `Fn` module which
-useful primitives for dealing with functions, including `Fn.id`, which
+provides a collection of useful primitives for dealing with functions.
-is the identity function.
+`Fn.id` is the identity function.)

 `fieldslib` also provides higher-level operators, like `Fields.fold`
 and `Fields.iter`, which let you iterate over all the fields of a